Audi TT coupe review

 In 2018, the 2.0-litre diesel version of the TT Coupe was discontinued.

-Meanwhile, if you fancy supercar-baiting performance in a compact package, the TT RS can get from 0-62mph in under four seconds and thanks to its 2.5-litre five-cylinder petrol engine - we've reviewed it separately.
+Meanwhile, for supercar-baiting performance in a compact package, the TT RS can get from 0-62mph in under four seconds and thanks to its 2.5-litre five-cylinder petrol engine – we've reviewed it separately.

-The Audi TT’s interior is one of the best in its class.
-Its minimalist design incorporates clever circular air vents that have climate control temperatures displayed within them, as well as Audi’s Virtual Cockpit’ digital instrument setup, which does away with traditional analogue dials and replaces them with a TFT screen.
-This display can show all manner of information, including sat nav maps and directions, so you never have to glance far from the road ahead.
+Despite its advancing years, the Audi TT’s interior is still one of the best in a shrinking class.
+Its minimalist design incorporates clever circular air vents with climate control information displayed within them, as well as Audi’s Virtual Cockpit digital instrument setup, which does away with traditional analogue dials and replaces them with a TFT screen.
+This display can show all manner of information, including sat nav maps, media and directions, so you never have to glance far from the road ahead, but it’s only visible to the driver.

 You can technically describe the TT as a four-seater, but it's really a '2+2', with rear seats only really big enough for small children, emergency use or carrying a few soft bags.
 Handily, those seats fold down, making the large boot even more practical.

-Audi has a middling reputation with owners, coming 23rd out of 29 manufacturers in our 2021 Driver Power survey but the TT feels supremely well engineered and built.
+Audi has a middling reputation with owners, coming 22nd out of 29 manufacturers in our 2022 Driver Power survey, but the TT feels supremely well-engineered and built.